gustavooliveiraf/clojure-training-december/README.md

 2. Failed?
 Fix it please!
 3. Succeeded?
 Perfect!

-### First exercise: Add a “full-address” field to a user map
+### Second exercise: Add a “full-address” field to a user map
 Concatenates street, suite, city, and zipcode into a single string.
 Uses assoc to add a new key called :full-address to the user map, containing that string.
 => returns the user map with an added :full-address field